 - Physiological Needs: According to No Kid Hungry, as many as 1 in 6 children in the United States experience food insecurity.
 Most schools offer free or reduced-fee lunches, and many offer breakfast as well.
 But what about evenings and weekends?
 Community organizations like the Northern Illinois Food Bank offer a backpack program that provides weekend meals for students to take home.
 Schools can help connect families with the community resources they need to provide for children’s physiological needs.

 - Safety Needs: Keeping students physically safe at school is of the utmost importance.
 In today’s climate, organizations like the I Love U Guys Foundation help schools prepare for a variety of crisis situations.
-In research conducted by Hanover Research, school leaders stressed the importance of having simple plans that are practiced on a regular basis.
+In research conducted by Hanover Research, school leaders stressed the importance of having simple plans that are practiced regularly.
 Teachers and administrators can build a bullying-free environment within school walls.

 - Love and Belonging Needs: Schools can help students feel loved and like they belong by building a sense of community.
 Many elementary schools have a buddy bench, where a child can sit when they’re looking for someone to play with during recess.
 Natalie Hampton, founder and CEO of Sit With Us, Inc., developed an app for middle and high school students to find new friends so they don’t have to eat alone.
 School-sponsored sports, clubs, and fine arts programs help students find ways to connect with others.